2025-09-25

 Jess Franco has made a good amount of very-low-budget films - but this isn't one of them, it's among his highest-budget productions.
 A round of good actors, some of which are well known far beyond exploitation cinema, a couple more different settings than usual in his movies, some actual dialogue, proper editing - yes, this is perfectly watchable if you like a nasty mad-scientist shocker.

 It's reasonably exciting and suspenseful, albeit more due to the visible events than subtle writing or delicate timing, as seen in an Alfred Hitchcock movie.
-The sleaze doesn't max out, and there isn't an excessive amount of crotch shots, so in that regard "Faceless" is a little (I said a little!) more accessible than expected.
+The sleaze doesn't max out, and there isn't an excessive amount of groin shots, so in that regard "Faceless" is a little (I said a little!) more accessible than expected.

 Overall, it's clearly a Jess Franco movie, meaning you don't win an Academy Award with this kind of stuff.
 It's got a respectable, above average production value, compared to similar works, but it's still low-cost exploitation cinema, pulp fiction for adults.